corda/corda/docs/source/design/corda-gradle-plugin-v2/high-level-description.md

 Another factor is that the driver test / CorDapp plugin framework was designed with both the platform and Cordapp developers in mind.
 But the requirements differ in the 2 use cases.

-For example: ``scanPackages`` does not make much sense to be used for a CorDapp developer.
+For example: ``scanPackages`` does not make much sense to be used for a CorDapp developer, as they are generally testing the Cordapp they're writing as part of the current project.

 #### Cordformation